brunomnsilva/markdown2moodle/README.md

     * This handler must include all logic for state transitions.

-In the future I'll be addressing this feature, but feel free to take on the challenge :smile:
+<del>In the future I'll be addressing this feature, but feel free to take on the challenge</del> I've addressed this already :smile:

 ## License